NTracey/Born2beRoot/README.md

 In summary, Debian is easy to install, stable, has a wide range of software, has a helpful community, provides useful documentation, focuses on security, and offers customization options.
 These factors make it an excellent choice for beginners.

+## APT (Advanced Packaging Tool)

+Apt is the default Linux command-line tool to manage the packages on a Debian-based system.
+It comes by default and doesn't offer a graphical interface to manage the tools that are installed and the ones that you can need in the future.

+To install a package, you need to specify the name of the package just after the `apt install` command.
+The package manager reads the `/etc/apt/sources.list` file and the contents of the `/etc/apt/sources.list.d` folder to retrieve the ones that you need with all the dependencies.

+Apt command offers a lot of sub-commands that help you to manage your system so that the packages can be added, updated, removed, or fixed if a problem occurs.
+During those processes, it will automatically install, update or remove the necessary dependencies or the other packages which depend on the main package that is being operated

+## Aptitude

+Aptitude is also an advanced packaging tool that you can use over apt.
+It offers a command-line and text-based front-end for package management.
+It doesn't come by default, so you need to install it with the `apt` command.

+If you do not have Aptitude installed, you can install it by using the command below:

+`sudo apt install aptitude`

+Aptitude offers the possibility to manage your packages through command lines and also from a visual interface directly on your terminal.
+You can perform the main actions like installing, updating, and deleting your packages. it also offers sub-commands to manage your packages as apt but some people prefer the visual interface as it's easy to use.

+## The difference between aptitude, and apt

+Apt offers a command-line interface, while aptitude offers a visual interface.
+When facing a package conflict, `apt` will not fix the issue while `aptitude` will suggest a resolution that can do the job.
+Aptitude can interactively retrieve and displays the Debian changelog of all available official packages

+Apt requires the user to have a solid knowledge of Linux systems and package management as you are running everything in the command line.
+It can be difficult for a novice to handle.

+On the other hand, aptitude with its interface is more user-friendly as it offers a layer of abstraction regarding the different sub-commands to use for installation, upgrades, etc.

+## AppArmor

+AppArmor is a Mandatory Access Control framework.
+When enabled, AppArmor confines programs according to a set of rules that specify what files a given program can access.
+This proactive approach helps protect the system against both known and unknown vulnerabilities.

 ## LVM (Logical Volume Manager):

 LVM, which stands for Logical Volume Management, is a technology that helps manage storage devices in a flexible way.
 It allows users to pool and abstract the physical layout of storage devices, providing advantages such as increased abstraction, flexibility, and control.